Molecular mechanisms of heat shock protein 27 under physical exertion and its role in cardiovascular disease prevention

 Abstract

-Cardiovascular diseases (CVD) pose a serious threat to public health in the Russian Federation, being the leading cause of death.
-The economic impact of CVD in 2016 amounted to a staggering 2.7 trillion rubles, which corresponds to 3.2% of the country's GDP.
-Risk factors for CVD, such as sedentary lifestyle, smoking, alcohol consumption, unhealthy eating habits, and obesity, directly contribute to deteriorating heart and vascular health.
-The circulating heat shock protein (HSP)27 plays a key role in inflammatory, antioxidant, anti-apoptotic, and anti-atherogenic processes.
-It serves as a signaling molecule in the blood, helping the body cope with various types of stress.
-Studies show that the level of HSP27 decreases with age and during menopause, which may contribute to the development of atherosclerosis.
-Atherosclerosis, in turn, is a major factor in many cardiovascular diseases.
-Physical exercise has beneficial effects on the body, promoting an increase in the level of HSP27 in the blood plasma.
-This increase can have immunomodulatory effects on various cells of the immune system, including monocytes.
-Through this mechanism, physical activity helps the body fight inflammation and reduce the risk of cardiovascular diseases.
-Therefore, understanding the role of HSP27 in the context of physical activity opens up new prospects for the prevention and treatment of CVD.
-Further research in this area could lead to the development of innovative therapeutic strategies aimed at increasing the level of HSP27 and reducing the risk of atherosclerosis and other cardiovascular diseases.
+Cardiovascular diseases (CVDs) pose a serious threat to public health in the Russian Federation and remain the leading cause of mortality.
+In 2016, the economic burden of CVDs amounted to 2.7 trillion rubles, representing 3.2% of the country’s gross domestic product.
+Major risk factors for CVDs, such as physical inactivity, smoking, alcohol consumption, unhealthy diet, and obesity, are directly associated with deterioration of cardiovascular system condition.
+Circulating heat shock protein 27 (HSP27) exhibits numerous beneficial properties, including involvement in inflammatory regulation, antioxidant, anti-apoptotic, and anti-atherogenic processes.
+Acting as a signaling molecule in the blood, it helps the body cope with various types of stress.
+Studies show that HSP27 levels decline with age and during menopause, potentially contributing to the development of atherosclerosis, which is a key factor in the development of many CVDs.
+Physical exercise exerts a positive influence on the body by increasing plasma HSP27 levels.
+This elevation may have an immunomodulatory effect on various immune cells, including monocytes.
+Through this mechanism, physical activity supports the body in managing inflammation and reducing the risk of CVDs.
+Thus, understanding the role of HSP27 in the context of physical exertion offers new opportunities for the prevention and treatment of CVDs.
+Further research may lead to innovative therapeutic strategies aimed at enhancing HSP27 levels and lowering the risk of atherosclerosis and other CVDs.

 Full Text